-Unless improvements are made, traffic conditions in the I-5 bridge influence area are predicted to worsen over the next 20 years:
+Unless improvements are made, traffic conditions in the I-5 BIA are predicted to worsen over the next 20 years:

-- Congestion and delay will increase, with stop-andgo conditions in both directions for 10 to 12 hours on weekdays and increased delays on weekends. - The current off-peak periods used by freight carriers will blend into adjacent peak period congestion, increasing freight delay throughout much of the day. - Vehicle-hours of delay during the evening peak period will increase nearly 80 percent, from 18,000 hours to 32,000 hours each day.
+- Traffic congestion and delay will increase, with stopand-go conditions occurring in both directions for 10 to 12 hours on weekdays.
+Increased delays on weekends will also result. - The current off-peak periods, which are generally uncongested and used by freight carriers, will blend into adjacent peak period congestion, increasing freight delay throughout much of the day. - Vehicle-hours of delay during the evening commute period will increase nearly 80 percent, from 18,000 hours to 32,000 hours each day.
 Vehicle-hours of delay on truck routes will increase by more than 90 percent, from 13,400 hours to 25,800 hours each day. - Travel times for buses traveling in general purpose lanes on I-5 between downtown Vancouver and downtown Portland are expected to almost double, from 27 minutes in 2000 to 55 minutes in 2020.
 These travel time increases will continue to erode mass transportation services as a viable mode choice and increase transit operation costs. - Safety will continue to deteriorate as a result of increased congestion.